MirceaS/monoidal-nets/README.md

 Note: If you don't have a `.agda` folder or you don't know where it is try creating it using the command `mkdir ~/.agda`.
 Same for the libraries file: You can run `touch ~/.agda/libraries` to create it if it doesn't exist.

+The library has been checked successfully using Agda version 2.6.1